borislobanov92/wrike-permalink-chrome-ext/README.md

 3. Open chrome://extensions/.
 4. Enable developer mode in the upper right corner.
 5. Click "Load unpacked" button in the upper left corner.
-6. Select the wrike-permalink-ext folder (the one that has `manifest.json` in it.
+6. Select the wrike-permalink-ext folder (the one that has `manifest.json` in it).
 7. Make sure a new extension named "Wrike Permalink Opener" appeared on the screen and it it disabled.
-8. Enjoy!